pupil-labs/pupil-mobile-app/README.md

 ## I found a bug or need a feature!

 Please file an issue in this repository.
-This app is in Beta, help us make it better.
+This app is in Alpha state, help us make it better.

 ## I want to use this for my experiments in the field.